• 8 min read

 Let's cut through the noise.
 Here's what you're actually looking at when budget meets ambition:

-• Time investment: 20–80 hours to learn and build
+- Time investment: 20–80 hours to learn and build (and ongoing hours every time you need changes)

 Templates + Freelancers: $500–2,000 one-time